Citation, DOI, disclosures and article data

 At the time the article was last revised Ammar Ashraf had no financial relationships to ineligible companies to disclose.View Ammar Ashraf's current disclosures

 Subgaleal hematoma describes scalp bleeding in the potential space between the periosteum and the galeal aponeurosis.
 It is a rare but possibly lethal emergency.

-It most commonly occurs after vacuum assisted delivery, but may also be seen following head trauma.
-In patients with intracranial haemorrhage or skull fractures, the incidence of subgaleal haemorrhage is increased.
+Moderate to severe presentations occur in 1.5 of 10,000 live births.
+It most commonly occurs after vacuum-assisted and forceps delivery, but may also be seen following head trauma or occur spontaneously.
+The association with vacuum extraction is as high as 89% of cases 4.
+In patients with intracranial hemorrhage or skull fractures, the incidence of subgaleal hemorrhage is increased 4.

 General imaging differential considerations include:

 On certain MRI sequences also consider:

 - 1. Davis DJ.
 Neonatal subgaleal hemorrhage: diagnosis and management.
 CMAJ.
 2001;164 (10): 1452-3.
 Free text at pubmed - Pubmed citation

 - 2. Shukla D, Devi BI.
 Mild traumatic brain injuries in adults.
 J Neurosci Rural Pract.
 2010;1 (2): 82-8. doi:10.4103/0976-3147.71723 - Free text at pubmed - Pubmed citation

 - 3. Bansal AG, Oudsema R, Masseaux JA, Rosenberg HK.
 US of Pediatric Superficial Masses of the Head and Neck.
 (2018) Radiographics : a review publication of the Radiological Society of North America, Inc. 38 (4): 1239-1263. doi:10.1148/rg.2018170165 - Pubmed